elecbug/Dotpia/README.md

 # Dotpia
 - Dotpia is a visual bitmap editing program
-- but, it's my first then, code is very spagetting
+- but, it's my first project then, the code is messed up